aayush3009/WHT-ISIS-DataReduction/README.md

 ### Notes

+- The code was originally based on scripts by Steve Crawford, with modifications for specific reduction steps like wavelength calibration and flat processing.
+- Update the paths and object names as per your observation details.
 - The notebook is designed to work with data obtained from the William Herschel Telescope (WHT) using the ISIS spectrograph.
 - Ensure that you have access to the arc calibration files and the WHT arcs PDF for accurate wavelength calibration.
 - The notebook is flexible and can be adapted for different datasets or calibration requirements.